|

 IEooc_Methods4_Exercise1_Solution (pdf)

-LCA basics: Process-based LCA: Practice systems thinking and quantitative systems analysis, work with system definitions, apply life cycle thinking to solar power by conducting a quick process-based LCA of PV module production.
+Exercise: Process-based LCA: Practice systems thinking and quantitative systems analysis, work with system definitions, apply life cycle thinking to solar power by conducting a quick process-based LCA of PV module production.
 Prerequisites: No advanced math required.
 Level of difficulty: (+)

 IEooc_Methods4_Exercise2.